Every Susan Sarandon Movie Ranked Worst To Best

 The ensemble cast includes Natalie Portman, Jacob Tremblay, Kathy Bates, Thandiwe Newton, and Susan Sarandon, who plays Donovan's overbearing mother Grace.
 Reviews weren't kind and the sentiment shared by many was that the talents of this strong cast were wasted here.
 IndieWire noted that Sarandon "[does] what she can with an undercooked role" in "Xavier Dolan's worst movie."

-62. Ace the Case
+66. Ace the Case

 Sometimes a bad movie can look good on paper, and you can understand why a major star would want to take a leading role in it.
 But there are other movies so inexplicable that they just make you scratch your head as to why an actor of such high caliber would choose it as their next project.
 "Ace the Case" is one of the latter for Susan Sarandon, as even on paper it doesn't seem like it would be a winner.

+Directed by Kevin Kaufman — who created reality shows like "The Real Housewives of Orange County" — it centers on a spoiled rotten 10-year-old (Ripley Sobo) who witnesses a murder and teams up with a hard boiled detective (Sarandon) to solve the case.
 Sometimes a child-friendly detective story can be a fun diversion, but "Ace the Case" isn't a kid-friendly adventure for the little ones.
 With a PG-13 rating and some surprising violence, it's too mature for children, but too goofy for older kids and teens, who might be looking for a more serious detective story.

-61. The Last of Robin Hood
+65. The Last of Robin Hood

 Two years before starring as grandmother to Elle Fanning in "3 Generations," Susan Sarandon played mother to Elle's sister Dakota in the Hollywood biopic "The Last of Robin Hood."
-The film tells the story of the latter years in the life of actor Errol Flynn, who was best known for playing the Nottingham adventurer and bow-master Robin Hood on the big screen.
+The film tells the story of the latter years in the life of actor Errol Flynn, who was best known for playing Robin Hood on the big screen.
+It chronicles his turbulent love affair with aspiring teenaged actress Beverly Aadland, with actor Kevin Kline — well into his 60s — starring as the veteran swashbuckler and 19-year-old Dakota playing the young Aadland.

-A stylishly produced film that revels in its time period setting, "The Last of Robin Hood" doesn't have much to keep your interest besides some fine performances.
+A stylishly produced film that revels in its period setting, "The Last of Robin Hood" doesn't have much to keep your interest besides some fine performances.
 Anthony Lane wrote for The New Yorker that while "Sarandon's timing, as she charts this rising recklessness, has never been more precise," the movie that surrounds her is "lowly and limp."

-60. The January Man
+64. The January Man

 "The Last of Robin Hood" wasn't the first time Susan Sarandon starred with Kevin Kline.
 The two first appeared together as ex-lovers in the 1989 crime comedy "The January Man."
 Kline stars as former NYPD homicide investigator Nick Starkey, who is an outcast in law enforcement due to his free-wheeling attitude and reckless tactics.
 He was kicked out of the force for bribery allegations but his brother Frank (Harvey Keitel) — the New York police commissioner — asks Nick to help him catch the elusive Blue Ribbon serial killer.

-The high stakes situation is made even more intense by the fact that Frank's wife Christine (Sarandon) happens to be Nick's ex-girlfriend.
+The high-stakes situation is made even more intense by the fact that Frank's wife Christine (Sarandon) happens to be Nick's ex-girlfriend.
 As Nick navigates old emotions and complicated relationships, he races against time to find the mystery killer, who uses a strange numerical sequence to plan out his murders.

 A major critical dud and box office flop, "The January Man" isn't very good.
 Still, Pop Matters thinks it may have been a bit too far ahead of its time with its post-modern sensibility and notes that "Sarandon is pitch-perfect as the icy diva for whom Starkey still pines."

-59. Tammy
+63. Tammy

 While Pearl (Sarandon) has a complicated relationship with her granddaughter Tammy (McCarthy), they have a chance to reconnect when Tammy discovers that her husband has been involved with another woman.
 Deciding to take a trip to Niagara Falls to work through her feelings, they stop off a few places in between.
 They make friends with a father and son (Gary Cole and Mark Duplass), go to jail for buying beer for teenagers, rob a fast food joint, and wind up staying with Tammy's Aunt Lenore (Kathy Bates).
 Through thick and thin, grandmother and granddaughter find common ground, and Tammy meets a new man.